cybergarage/mupnp/doc/mupnpcproguide.md

 ## 4.2 Initiating

 To create a UPnP™ control point, create a instance of ControlPoint class.
-Use cg_upnp_controlpoint_start() to active the control point.
+Use mupnp_controlpoint_start() to active the control point.
 The control point multicasts a discovery message searching for all devices to the UPnP™ network automatically when the control point is active.

 ```
-#include \<cybergarage/upnp/cupnp.h\
+#include <mupnp/upnp.h>
 ......
-CgUpnpControlPoint *ctrlPoint = cg_upnp_controlpoint_new();
+mUpnpControlPoint *ctrlPoint = mupnp_controlpoint_new();
 ......
-cg_upnp_controlpoint_start(ctrlPoint);
+mupnp_controlpoint_start(ctrlPoint);
 ```

 The active control point has some server processes, and returns the responses automatically when other UPnP™ devices send the messages to the control point.
 For example, the control point has a SSDP server to get MSEARCH responses, and the control point searches a available port for the SSDP server automatically on the machine when the control point is started.